xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/label-conversations.md

 // To get the conversationId
 const conversationId = conversation?.context?.conversationId

-// example conversationId = app.abc/dm/0x123-0x456
+// Example conversationId = app.abc/dm/0x123-0x456

 const domain = conversationId.split("/")[0]

-// domain would be app.abc in this case, which provides the converation label
+// In this case, the domain is app.abc, which provides the conversation label
 ```